What is Economic Hardship?

-Economic hardship is defined as a financial crisis that prevents an international student in valid F-1 status from meeting their overall expenses while pursuing their studies in the U.S. An example of such unforeseen circumstances: substantial fluctuations in the valued of the currency or exchange rates, unexpected changes in the financial condition of the sponsor, medical bills, etc.
+Economic hardship is defined as a financial crisis that prevents an international student in valid F-1 status from meeting their overall expenses while pursuing their studies in the U.S. An example of such unforeseen circumstances: substantial fluctuations in the value of the currency or exchange rates, unexpected changes in the financial condition of the sponsor, medical bills, etc.

 A student approved for economic hardship work authorization cannot work more than 20 hours a week when school is in session (fall and spring semesters).